cytoscape/cytoscape-platform-tests-js/README.md

 ### Full setup

 To setup a local server and view the reveal.js testing slides that we have created, do the following, below.
 However, if you want to skip all the steps, here is the TLDR.
+Paste and execute this block to clone the Test harness repository and check out the desired branch:
 ```
 DIR=${HOME}/projects
 BRANCH=develop